Jude’s Stage 3 Typical Multiple Myeloma Story

 I went to a different hospital for the blood transfusion.
-I was all bandaged up when I get there and in excruciating pain.
-They cut the bandages off.
-Thank God because they were so tight, and they gave me morphine.
+I was all bandaged up when I got there and in excruciating pain.
+They cut the bandages off, thank God, because they were so tight.
+They gave me morphine.

 At this hospital, they didn’t know what they were going to do with me.
 They wanted to give me radiation.
 They wanted to put the rods back in.

 Next thing you know, someone comes in late at night to my room and says, “We’re shipping you to another different hospital.”
-Hospital number three.
-I was scheduled to have a second opinion there anyway, but I had cancelled the appointment because of the infection.
+Hospital number 3.
+I was scheduled to have a second opinion there anyway, but I had canceled the appointment because of the infection.

 I had overheard the first doctor at the first hospital talking about it, and she basically told my family, “If she doesn’t do this, she’s going to die.”
 That doctor was kind of a jerk.
 Her bedside manner sucked, and I couldn’t connect with her, so I didn’t feel good about it.

 When I met the oncologist, he said he wanted to start chemotherapy the next day.
 He told me about this new drug called Darzalex that had been FDA approved a few months beforehand.

 The first week I was on Revlimid and dexamethasone (with Valtrex).
 That was at the first hospital.